Angus Ross (historian)

 Angus Ross (19 July 1911 – 24 May 2000) was a New Zealand historian with a particular interest in the history and development of New Zealand's foreign policy.
 He was a professor of history at the University of Otago from 1965 until his retirement in 1976.

 Ross joined the teaching faculty at Otago in 1934, after his master's thesis on Te Pūoho's raid was judged the best in New Zealand in its year.
 His early publications promoted a more nationalist foreign policy for New Zealand.
-To many people's surprise, he volunteered for the war effort in 1940, seeing it as a "morally just" cause.
+Ross volunteered for the war effort in 1940, seeing it as a "morally just" cause.

 He fought as an officer in the 23rd Canterbury-Otago Battalion in Greece, North Africa and Italy.
 He was awarded the Military Cross and Bar, as well as the Greek Cross of Valour.
 On his return to New Zealand, he wrote the battalion's official history and remained active in the army as Commanding Officer 1st Battalion Otago and Southland Regiment and then honorary colonel of the 4th Battalion, New Zealand Infantry Regiment.

 Ross was appointed professor of history at Otago in 1964, and was active on the vice-chancellors' committee and in university administration.
 Ross retired in 1976, and lived in Dunedin for the rest of his life.

 His PhD thesis was published as a book, New Zealand Aspirations in the Pacific in the Nineteenth Century.
 As an elder of the Dunedin Presbyterian Church, Ross wrote its centennial history in 1960.

 Early life and family

-Ross was born in 1911 on a farm near Otepopo, Otago, to a "staunch Presbyterian" family of Scots and Irish settlers.
+Ross was born in 1911 on a farm in the Otepopo district of Otago, New Zealand.
 His aunt, Frances Ross, the founding principal of Columba College, supported Angus and his cousin Tom Ross to pursue their secondary and tertiary education.
-They both attended Waitaki Boys' High School and then the University of Otago.
+He attended Waitaki Boys' High School and then the University of Otago.

 In 1937, Ross married fellow student Reda Mackenzie, a great-granddaughter of John Bryce.
 In 1940, they co-authored the section on the gold rushes in the official 1940 New Zealand Centennial Surveys.
 They had one son, Bruce Ross, later vice-Chancellor of Lincoln University and chief executive of the Ministry of Agriculture and Forestry.
 Reda died in 1949 while Ross was studying overseas.
 In 1951, he married Margot Wood (née Garrett), also an Otago MA graduate in history, and became step-father to her daughter Jocelyn Harris, who went on to become a professor of English literature at the University of Otago.